joshuajbouw/bevy_tilemap/README.md

 - **Auto-configure**: Automatically configures the tilemap based on options that it can figure out such as texture sizes and the right size of chunks.
 - **Tile import**: Imports tiles from a file from multiple formats.
-- **LayeredMap**: Multiple tile maps working together to create 3D slices that work together and are aware of each other.
+- **Tilemap3**: Multiple tilemaps working together to create 3D slices that work together and are aware of each other.

 # Building